 Charlotte accepts instructions from solicitors, accountants, tax advisers, businesses and individuals.
 She is used to working as part of a team and enjoys a collaborative approach with clients.

-Whilst she is based in Manchester, Charlotte receives instructions from clients based nationwide and internationally, and has represented clients in the Tax Tribunals across England and Scotland.
+Whilst she is based in Manchester, Charlotte receives instructions from clients based nationwide and internationally, and has represented clients in the Tax Tribunals across the UK.

 Initially, you can contact Chambers to explain the services you require and Charlotte will then be in touch with you personally to discuss your options.